bbzaffari/Cooling-Link-Controller/README.md

 ---
 RUN \
 All the modules listed above are required for proper system operation, as they implement core sensor drivers, communication protocols, and peripheral interfaces.
-Clone project with all its dependencies, including submodules, [**inside ESP-IDF**]() useing follow command:
+Clone the project with all its dependencies, including submodules, [**inside the ESP-IDF**]()  environment using the following command:
 ```bash
 git clone --recursive https://github.com/bbzaffari/Cooling-Link-Controller
 ```